igorline/slither_wiki/Vulnerabilities-Description.md

 ### Recommendation
 Initialize all the variables.
 If a variable is meant to be initialized to zero, explicitly set it to zero.

-## Unused return value
+## Unused return
 * Check: `unused-return`
 * Severity: Medium
 * Confidence: Medium

 ### Description
-Return value of an external call not stored in a local or state variable.
+The return value of an external call is not stored in a local or state variable.

 ### Exploit Scenario
 ```solidity